-- 2.01 By almost any measure, Ontario's education system has made great strides over the past 15 years.
-We have fostered increased literacy and numeracy, advances in early childhood education, and a dramatic reduction in low-performing schools.
-According to the latest results of the Pan-Canadian Assessment Program (PCAP) and the Programme for International Student Assessment (PISA), Ontario remains one of the top-performing jurisdictions in reading, mathematics, and science (CMEC 2016; OECD 2016).
-We also have relatively small gaps in performance between high- and low-income students, and between Canadian- and foreign-born students. - 2.02 This success is due in large part to the way evidence and experience have guided education policymaking, and the important investments that have been made in programs with well-established, long-term benefits.
-The co-operative professional relationship between policymakers and teachers in Ontario has been held up as a model for others to follow, providing further evidence that education systems work best when education policy is developed collaboratively (Schleicher 2018; OECD 2011).
-Catholic teachers hope the government will continue giving due consideration to the perspectives of teachers, who are the frontline workers in the field of education. - 2.03 Making our schools the best they can be does not require dramatic upheaval.
+2.01 Although the government is portraying Ontario's world-class education system as failing, the reality is that by almost any measure, Ontario's students and graduates continue to be international leaders.
+According to the latest results of the Programme for International Student Assessment (PISA), among all participating jurisdictions, Ontario's 15-year-olds performed sixth in reading, thirteenth in math, and tenth in science (CMEC 2019).
+The five-year graduation rate is now at 87.1 per cent, almost 20 percentage points higher than in 2003-04.
+Along with other Canadian provinces, we have been recognized for our commitment to equity and inclusivity, with relatively low gaps in performance and expectations between high- and low-income students, and foreign- and Canadian-born students (Schleicher 2019).

+2.02 Making our schools the best they can be does not require dramatic upheaval.
 School communities across the province have been clear and consistent that the most helpful course of action would be to provide safe, supportive, well-resourced environments for teachers and students to work and learn.
 Although the government has signalled its desire to make significant cuts to the education budget, we must remember that a strong, stable, publicly funded education system is not only the most equitable and efficient model, it is a top priority for most Ontarians.
-Rather than going backward, we should be building on the solid foundation that is in place, and asking whether current levels of investment are sufficient to create quality working and learning conditions that will fully meet students' diverse needs.
+Rather than going backward, we should be building on our solid foundations, and asking whether current levels of investment are sufficient to create quality working and learning conditions that will fully meet students' diverse needs.